root-project/root/docbook/users-guide/LinearAlgebra.md

 $k = ||A||_{1}||A^{-1}||_{1}$ where $||A||_{1} = max_{j}(\sum_{i}|A_{ij}|)$

-A good rule of thumb is that if the matrix condition number is 10n, the accuracy in `x `is `15−n` digits for double precision.
+A good rule of thumb is that if the matrix condition number is 10n, the accuracy in `x` is `15` - `n` digits for double precision.

 Hager devised an iterative method (W.W.
 Hager, Condition estimators, SIAM J. Sci.
 Stat.
 Comp., 5 (1984), pp. 311-316) to